 Handrails are available on all stairs throughout the building.

-Accessible toilets are available on the ground floor in the Main Foyer, Butterworth Hall concourse and on the upper level next to the Theatre doors A and B.
+Accessible toilets are available on the ground floor on the Butterworth Hall concourse.

 Baby Changing Facilities

-Baby changing facilities are located in the adapted toilets on concourse of hall and in both ladies and gents on the first floor.
+Baby changing facilities are located in the adapted toilets on the Butterworth Hall concourse, and in both the male and female toilets by the Theatre.

 If you require any assistance during any of our performances or screenings, ask one of our stewards – they will be happy to help.

 Require further assistance?
-We are committed to constantly improving our services for all customer, and we want to ensure you enjoy your visit to Warwick Arts centre.
+We are committed to constantly improving our services for all customers, and we want to ensure you enjoy your visit to Warwick Arts Centre.
 We are always happy to receive feedback from our customers or provide assistance if required.
-Email firstname.lastname@example.org
+Email email@example.com.

 If you wish to take your assistance dog into the performance, tickets must be booked in advance.
-We can arrange for the space next to the adjacent seat to be kept free.
-We are also happy to look after your Assistance dog during the performance if you prefer.
-We’ll need a little notice, so please let us know when boking tickets.
+We can arrange for the adjacent seat to be kept free.
+We are also happy to look after your assistance dog during the performance if you prefer.
+We’ll need a little notice, so please let us know when booking tickets.